Home Page Overview Site Map Index Appendix Illustration About Contact Update FAQ

 Nevertheless, many prominent physicists have ascribed a mystical meaning to this number.

 Galaxy Survey Figure 03-03 presents a different view of the large scale structure, which covers a region of sky about 100o by 50o around the South Galactic Pole.
-The APM3 (Automatic Plate Measuring) Galaxy Survey contains positions, magnitudes, sizes and shapes for about 3 million galaxies.
+The APM (Automatic Plate Measuring) Galaxy Survey contains positions, magnitudes, sizes and shapes for about 3 million galaxies.
 The picture shows the galaxy distribution as a density map on the sky.
 Each pixel covers a small patch of sky 0.1o on a side, and is shaded according to the number of galaxies within the area: where there are more galaxies, the pixels are brighter.
 Galaxy clusters, containing hundreds of galaxies closely packed together, are seen as small bright patches.
 The larger elongated bright areas are superclusters and filaments.

 Figure 03-03 APM Galaxy Survey